howard-tzw/vue-select/docs/docs/guide/css.md

 Site under construction
 :::

-Vue Select offers many APIs for customizing the look and feel from the component.
+Vs Vue3 Select offers many APIs for customizing the look and feel from the component.
 You can use [scoped slots](../api/slots.md), [custom child components](components.md), or modify the built in CSS properties.

 ## CSS Variables

-Vue Select uses custom CSS properties throughout the component to handle visual opinions.
+Vs Vue3 Select uses custom CSS properties throughout the component to handle visual opinions.
 This allows for quite a bit of flexibility in styling, without having to hook into a build system for generating your own styles with something like SASS.
 If there is a value that you think should use a CSS property instead of a